s-nlp/multilingual_news_similarity/README.md

-# multilingual_news_similarity
+# SkoltechNLP at SemEval-2022 Task 8: Multilingual News Article Similarity
-Repo for code and experiments track for SemEval 2022 Task 8: Multilingual News Article Similarity
+This repository provides all the code that can be used to reproduce the results presented in our report.

 Link to the competitions [here](https://competitions.codalab.org/competitions/33835).